-The lottery is now open!
-Click here to apply
+The lottery results are now in!
+Click here to view

 until Fringe 2016, June 29-July 10, 2016!

 - Most festivals feature 150+ shows in 30+ venues – with a total of more than 1,100 performances.